Looking for the best flooring solution for your home gym?

 Next up, we have the BalanceFoam Puzzle Exercise Mat, our first foam gym flooring and a great alternative to the Gorilla Mat rubber mat.

 The obvious benefit with this mat is the fact that it's a full inch thick!
 You could put a treadmill on this sucker.
 (It also comes in a variety of shapes and sizes -- 1/2-1 inches in thickness and 24-144 square feet are among the options.)

-It's EVA foam that has interlocking tiles, making it excellent for MMA, gymnastics, and other types of exercise.
+It's EVA foam that has interlocking tiles, making it excellent for MMA, gymnastics, pilates and other types of high-intensity exercise.
 It is double-sided with the high-density foam, creating a non-slip surface for your actual floor, any exercise equipment, and any body part that comes into contact with the mat.

 This puzzle exercise mat is incredibly resilient.
 Not only that, it's water-resistant and can be washed with soap and water.
 Simple.
 And the interlocking tiles and lightweight material makes for easy assembly.

 For a foam gym floor that provides unparalleled protection, cushioning, and absorption, look no further than the BalanceFoam Puzzle Exercise Mat.